-It is a common misconception in B2B marketing that buyers care much about ‘snackable content’.
-The data teaches us that nothing could be farther from the truth.
+It is a common misconception in B2B marketing that buyers care much about “snackable” short-form content.
+The data tells us that nothing could be farther from the truth.

 It seems that in B2B content marketing one resilient myth on human attention spans has for a long time buttressed another myth on the kind of content buyers enjoy to consume.